What is a chatbot + how does it work? The ultimate guide

 - Provides transparency: Customers are open to communicating with bots, but they don’t want businesses to deceive them.

 2. Make it easy to reach a human agent

 Our Trends Report also showed that customers are most frustrated with chatbots when they:

 - Can’t get an accurate answer

-- Have to start over when they get a human agent
+- Have to start all over again with a live agent

 - Can’t get through to a human

-- Providing links and information that can help resolve their problems
+- Providing links and information that can help resolve problems

 - Delivering answers and responses outside of normal business hours